Storepeople receive, check, store and send out goods from a warehouse, business or organisation.

 Suzanne: That was really good, that was really good.

-Paul: In a trainee, you’re really looking for aomeone that’s going to turn up, is reliable, good work ethic and they want to learn as well, like put their hands up and say, “look, can I learn more?”, rather than just sitting back and just carrying on as being one of the flock of sheep.
+Paul: In a trainee, you’re really looking for someone that’s going to turn up, is reliable, good work ethic and they want to learn as well, like put their hands up and say, “Look, can I learn more?”, rather than just sitting back and just carrying on as being one of the flock of sheep.
 You’ve got to stand out in a sort of way if you want to get ahead.

-Clinton: Well, it’s been a busy day for Fallon – she’s already dreaming of driving the big fork lift called the reach truck, but how did she find the job?
+Clinton: Well, it’s been a busy day for Fallon – she’s already dreaming of driving the big forklift called the reach truck, but how did she find the job?

 Fallon: It was fun, I like it!

-Fallon: Paul: I’ve seen Fallon trying to reverse a picking machine and I know she has gotten better but putting her in a reach truck would be like putting her in a formula one car, I think.
+Fallon: Paul: I’ve seen Fallon trying to reverse a picking machine and I know she has gotten better but putting her in a reach truck would be like putting her in a Formula One car, I think.
 Maybe next year!

-Clinton: Never Mind Fallon, I am sure you’ll master driving that big fork lift one day!
-Coming up after the break we head to Christchurch as Alisha finds out about a career as a Nurseryman.
+Clinton: Never mind Fallon, I am sure you’ll master driving that big forklift one day!
+Coming up after the break we head to Christchurch as Alisha finds out about a career as a nurseryman.